Parallelization in the AI Era

 EC2 | Single virtual machine in the cloud where you can run computation (ephemeral) |

-SageMaker | Integrated Developer Environment where you can conduct data science on single machines |
+SageMaker | Integrated Developer Environment where you can conduct data science on single machines or distributed training |

 Ephemeral | Lasting for a short time - any machine that will get turned off or place you will lose data |